What is Cognitive Behavioral Therapy (CBT)?

 After identifying the risk factors and reasons behind those, it is time to list one or multiple coping styles.
 The coping styles are not the solutions to the problems.
 Those are the ways using which the patient can deal with the problems.
 Besides listing the coping strategies, it is also needed to list the effectiveness of the coping strategies depending on the long-term or short-term effectiveness of the strategies.

-There is another place in the list that is for listing the alternative coping strategies.
+There is another place on the list that is for listing the alternative coping strategies.
 If any of the strategies don’t work effectively, another alternative for that strategy should be listed.

 Coping style worksheet helps the patients to identify the best ways to cope with a situation and gradually use those.